 - Compel convicted criminals to make restitution to their victims; and

-- Not permit special comforts to prisoners.
+- Refuse permission for special comforts to prisoners.